 - Functional lab testing and possible genetic evaluation

-After the initial consultation, a personalized diet, lifestyle and nutritional treatment plan will be created to empower you to be a partner in your own health .
+After the initial consultation, a personalized diet, lifestyle and nutritional treatment plan will be created to empower you to be a partner in your own health.
 Understanding the functional lab tests as markers to specific pre-disease conditions and genetic predispositions, help you to understand how your body works in a deeper and more meaningful way.
-You will also understand how your family history, environment, and diet effect your health preventatively to reach your optimal health.
-Depending on your current level of health, these treatment plans are reevaluated monthly for 30, 60, 90 day comprehensive plans made just for you.
+You will also understand how your family history, environment, and diet affect your health preventatively to reach your optimal health.
+Depending on your current level of health, these treatment plans are reevaluated every 2 weeks during your care.
+Your practitioner will recommend a 30, 60, or 90-day comprehensive & personalized plan made just for you.

 These tests can be collected in a lab or in the comfort of your home.
 The functional labs we use incorporate current laboratory science that look at individual, biochemistry and hormonal pathways to assist us in understanding complex health conditions and directing health care in the most efficient way.
 There are many functional lab tests we can utilize depending on each individual woman.
 However, there are specific types of tests that are particularly important in our clinic for women entering menopause: